-○ The number of victims who were put under protection temporarily at Women's Consulting Offices in 2019 was nine, of whom all were Philippine nationals.
+O The number of victims who were put under protection temporarily at Women's Consulting Offices in 2020 was eight, all of whom were Philippine nationals.

-All of these nine victims were provided with interpretation support and medical services, while six victims for whom psychological care was deemed necessary were provided with the care service accordingly.
+All the victims were provided with interpretation support, medical services, and psychological care.

-○ In 2019, nine victims were voluntary repatriated through support from the International Organization for Migration (IOM).
-Following their repatriation, these victims were provided with the following forms of social rehabilitation support: all nine were provided with shelter at temporary refuges, one was provided with medical support, and eight were provided with support from social rehabilitation programs (e.g. family reunification programs, livestock industry management support, shop management support, transportation business management support, etc.).
+O In 2020, 12 victims were voluntary repatriated through support from the International Organization for Migration (IOM), and six victims were provided with temporary accommodation assistance.
+Following their repatriation, all the 12 victims based upon their needs and requests were provided with support for family reunification, two were provided with medical support and two others were provided with housing support, and 11 victims based upon request were provided with reintegration assistance within one-year (e.g. assistance for retail business, food and restaurant business, etc.).

-[Figure 3] Trends in the number of victims of trafficking in persons (2001 to 2019)
+[Figure 3] Trends in the number of victims of trafficking in persons (2001 to 2020)

-[Figure 4] Nationalities of the 47 victims
+[Figure 4] Nationalities of the 38 victims